fedefary/signer/README.md

 *All the http calls must be executed with this instance otherwise the library does not work.*

-#### Thread safety

-Since the RestTemplate object does not change any of his state information to process HTTP it can be considered thread safe so the same instance can be shared among multiple processes.

 ### Server side implementation